crystalisdisassembly/LDASM/README.md

 # LDASM
 A literal disassembler for the NES game crystalis (to produce output that reassembles with ca65).
 It works for what I need it to but it's not pretty.
+There's probably better alternatives, but I enjoyed writing this.
 The good parts are heavily adapted from dcc6502 (https://github.com/tcarmelveilleux/dcc6502/blob/master/dcc6502.c).
 If you're here, you might also find my crystalisdisassembly repo (https://github.com/crystalisdisassembly/crystalisdisassembly) interesting.

 Note: I do not really maintain this repo, but in case it's of interest to you, the files are here, and should be buildable with visual studio.